intel/auto-round/auto_round/mllm/README.md

     autoround.save_quantized(output_dir, format='auto_round', inplace=True)
 ```

+- `dataset`: the dataset for quantization training. current support NeelNanda/pile-10k,llava_conv_58k,llava_instruct_80k and llava_instruct_150k.
+It can be a custom one.
+Please note that the effectiveness of the Llava calibration dataset has only been validated on five models so far.

+- `quant_nontext_module`: whether to quantize non-text module, e.g. vision component.

+- `extra_data_dir`:dataset dir for storing images/audio/videos, default to None.
+Can be a dir path or multiple dir path with format as 'image=path_to_image,video=path_to_video,audio=path_to_audio' By default, it will search in the relative path, and if not find, will automatic download.

+for more hyperparameters introduction, please refer [Homepage Detailed Hyperparameters](../../README.md#api-usage-gaudi2cpugpu)

 <details>
 <summary style="font-size:17px;">Basic Usage (Gaudi2/CPU/GPU)</summary>
     A user guide detailing the full list of supported arguments is provided by calling ```auto-round-mllm -h``` on the terminal.
 Alternatively, you can use ```auto_round_mllm``` instead of ```auto-round-mllm```.
 Set the format you want in `format` and